aldolat/pinboard-bookmarks/readme.txt

 * `list_type` (string) - The type of list to be used.
 * `display_arch_arr` (boolean, 1/0) - If an HTML arrow should be appended to the archive text.
 * `new_tab` (boolean, 1/0) - If the links should be open in a new browser tab.
-* `nofollow` (boolean, 1/0) - If a `nofollow` attribute should be added to the links of the bookmark title.
+* `nofollow` (boolean, 1/0) - If a `nofollow` attribute should be added to the external links.
 * `admin_only` (boolean, 1/0) - If the debug should be displayed to Administrators only.
 * `debug_options` (boolean, 1/0) - If the complete set of options of the widget should be displayed.
 * `debug_urls` (boolean, 1/0) - If the URLs and the single parts, used to build them, should be displayed.

 = Usage as PHP function =

 You can also use the main PHP function directly in your theme.
-Add these lines where you want it to be displayed (the function echoes the result):
+Add these lines where you want them to be displayed (the function echoes the result):

 `if ( function_exists( 'pinboard_bookmarks_fetch_feed' ) ) {
 	$args = array(